Sustainability Leadership Programme

 • Identify a real sustainability challenge and the Sustainable Development Goal (SDG) it relates to.

-• Register online by February 23 to get an early bird discount or by March 22 latest.
+• Register online by February 28 to get an early bird discount or by March 28 latest.

-• LeaderScope 360-degree feedback (optional) in April.
+• LeaderScope 360-degree feedback (optional) in April/early May.

-• Complete pre-work for online Workshop 1 (May 14).
+• Complete pre-work for the first workshop (May 13).

 Online Workshops: